 - Contact the decedent’s life insurance company and follow their process for collecting life insurance proceeds.
 Deposit the process into the estate account that you’ve opened.

-- If the decedent owned real estate in a different state, you might have to start a probate proceeding in the state where the property is located.
-This is called an “ancillary administrations.”
-You may have to do this in more then one state.
+- If the decedent owned real estate in a different state, you might have to start an ancillary proceeding in the state where the property is located.
+You may have to do this in more than one state.

 - It might not be a good idea to cash out IRA accounts right away, or you may lose substantial tax advantages.
-Consult a lawyer first.
+Consult a New York estate lawyer first.

-- If the Decedent was a partner in a business, check for the existence of Buy-Sell Agreements which allow the partners to purchase the decedent’s share of business from the estate.
+- If the person who died was a partner in a business, check for the existence of buy-sell agreements that allow the partners to purchase the decedent’s share of business from the estate.

-- The personal representative needs to pay the creditors of the decedent before the estate can be distributed to beneficiaries.
-Otherwise, the personal representative may be have a problem – being personally liable to the creditors.
+- The personal representative needs to pay the creditors of the decedent before they can distribute the estate to the beneficiaries.
+Otherwise, the personal representative may have a problem – being personally liable to the creditors.

-- The personal representative is required to give notice of the proceeding to all of the decedent’s family members within a certain degree of kinship, even if they will not receive anything from the estate of the decedent.
+- The personal representative is required to give notice of the proceeding to all of the decedent’s family members, even if they will not receive anything from the estate.

-- You will need to file, and pay, the decedent’s last income tax.
-If there is a Trust, you will need to file a “Fiduciary Income Tax Return”, IRS Form 1041.
+- You will need to file IRS Form 1040 and pay the decedent’s last income tax.
+If there is a Trust, you will need to file a “Fiduciary Income Tax Return,” IRS Form 1041.

-- If the decedent left minor children, the guardian named in the Will must assume care of the children.
+- If the person who died left minor children, the guardian named in the will must assume care of the children.
 If the decedent did not appoint a guardian, the court will.

-- Watch out for people who prey upon families of Decedents.
-There are people who look for death notices and make unfounded claims against the Decedent.
-Some may also attempt to burglarize the home during the funeral service.
-Be cautious about such matters; have someone stay at the home during the funeral service and do not easily accept the claims of unknown individuals that lack documentation.
+- Watch out for con artists who prey upon vulnerable families in their time of distress.
+Some fraudsters look for death notices and make unfounded claims against the estate.
+Some may even attempt to burglarize the home during the funeral service.
+Be cautious about such matters; perhaps have someone stay at the home during the funeral service, and do not easily accept the claims of unknown individuals that lack documentation.

-- If there is a surviving spouse, make sure veteran’s benefits or other “joint and survivor” benefits are collected by the surviving spouse.
+- If there is a surviving spouse, make sure the surviving spouse or children collect veterans’ benefits or other “joint and survivor” benefits.

-This is not an exhaustive list, nor is it an attempt to provide detailed instructions.
+This is not an exhaustive list, of what to do when someone dies in NYC, nor is it an attempt to provide detailed instructions.
 Rather, it is assembled for educational and informational purposes only.
 It is possible that an important factor that pertains to your specific situation is not addressed here.
+Our condolences for your loss.